DanielFGray/tw-heropatterns/README.md

 [tailwindcss](https://tailwindcss.com) plugin for dynamically generating [heropatterns](http://heropatterns.com)

+> *Warning:* This plugin depends on experimental and undocumented features of Tailwind, the API is subject to change between versions.

 ## Why?

 * **[heropatterns](http://heropatterns.com)** created by Steve Schoger is a dynamic web app which allows the user to interactively pick the colors for a pattern and then copy/paste into their project.
 It's fantastic, but opening up the browser and picking the colors and opacity isn't as nice as just writing a CSS class.